Spotify Macroboard

 Overview

-• OLED Display to show the current song, volume, and controls.
+• show the current song, volume, and progress on an OLED display

 Finished Product